Khuwaylid ibn Asad: Family

 From another marriage he had a son Nawfal ibn Khuwaylid.

 Business

 He was a rich merchant, a successful businessman whose vast wealth and business talents were inherited by Khadijah.
 She succeeded him in managing with the family's wealth.

 Death

-He died in 600 CE during the Ḥarb al-fijār ('sacrilegious war') before the battle of Fijar.
+He died around 585 CE during the Ḥarb al-fijār ('sacrilegious war') at the time of the battle of Fijar.